OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

   * Query details about an Observation from the SOS.
   * Use a lightweight visualisation tool delivered together with the SOS to explore the available data.
-  * Explore REST API endpoint for client developers.
+  * Explore the REST API endpoint for client developers.

 .. contents:: Contents

 Getting Started
 ================================================================================